rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 know if it will make a difference, but it's something I'm going to try.
-I'm fortunate that Raynard Kington has signed on to support this, so that we don't have to run the camps as profit-making (or even break-even) venutres and can therefore offer scholarships to large numbers of students of low socio-economic status.
+I'm fortunate that Raynard Kington has signed on to support this, so that we don't have to run the camps as profit-making (or even break-even) ventures and can therefore offer scholarships to large numbers of students of low socio-economic status.

-Beyond our outreach to middle-school students, our forthcoming new versions of our introductory course, and the continuation of our attempts to provide a supportive environment, I'm not sure what else we will do.
+Beyond our outreach to middle-school students, our forthcoming new versions of our introductory course, the continuation of our attempts to provide a supportive environment, and further work to incorporate computing for social good in our courses, I'm not sure what else we will do.
 But my colleagues and students are creative.
-I'm sure we'll find something.
+I have confidence that we'll continue to work on these issues.
+I have high hopes that we will see further successes.

 ---